 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) in article 12 stipulates that any person/institution shall participate in the legal and social inclusion of Persons with Disabilities (PwDs).
 According to the World Health Organization, 15% of the world population is made of disabled people.
-Between November 2014 and February 2015, I conducted a research within the city of Yaounde in Cameroon to understand how faith-based institutions (FBIs) participate in the psychosocial inclusion of PwDs.
-Eleven PwDs and six leaders of one the FBI were interviewed using an interview grid and data were analyzed through a thematic analysis of content.
-The research showed gaps in the legal and the social framework for the integration of PwDs in FBIs.
+Between November 2014 and February 2015, I conducted a research within the city of Yaounde in Cameroon to understand how Faith-Based Organizations (FBOs) participate in the psychosocial inclusion of PwDs.
+Eleven PwDs and six leaders of one the FBO were interviewed using an interview grid and data were analyzed through a thematic analysis of content.
+The research showed gaps in the legal and the social framework for the integration of PwDs in FBOs.

 |Table 1.Psychosocial Integration|

 · The PwDs were happy to express themselves on their lived experience within the organization.